Satyanarayana Puja: The Puja

 The puja narrates the Satyanarayana Katha (story), which dictates the various worldly and spiritual benefits the puja brings to performers.
 The Katha states how the deity Narayana vows to aid his devotees during Kali Yuga, the last of the four ages in Hindu cosmology, in particular the performers and attendees of the Satyanarayana Puja.
 The Katha narrates that the performance of the puja is in itself a promise to God, and recounts the plights of characters who either fail to complete the puja or forget their promises.A ccording to Madhuri Yadlapati, the Satyanarayana Puja is an archetypal example of how "the Hindu puja facilitates the intimacy of devotional worship while enabling a humble sense of participating gratefully in a larger sacred world".
 According to Vasudha Narayanan, the Satyanarayana vratakathā was likely the most popular vrata among Hindus during the second half of the 20th century.
 The Vratakathā is recited in Sanskrit or more popularly in vernacular languages and sometimes in English.

+Folk researcher Gopendrakrishna Basu records that while in upper caste Hindu households of Bengal, Satyanarayana is worshipped by brāhmaṇas in shaligramas, while certain lower caste communities developed their own non-anthropomorphic representations of the deity.
+He observed how low-caste Doma priests of Satyanarayana would roam around in villages carrying a pot anointed with sindur placed on a tray, claiming it to be an icon of the god and asking for money in exchange for blessing the household.